manushagugulothu/Solar-Power-Generation-Prediction-System/README.md

-# Solar-Power-Generation-Prediction-System
-A machine learning system that predicts solar radiation (W/m²) using historical weather data, built with XGBoost.
 Solar Power Generation Prediction System
 A machine learning system that predicts solar radiation (W/m²) using historical weather data, built with XGBoost.